Skip to main content

 • All agents in a group must have the same capability set (same built-in commands and module formats)

-• Groups are session-scoped — they are not persisted between CLI sessions
+• CLI groups are session-scoped — they are not persisted between CLI sessions

 Beacon Configuration